Pipowitz/object_detection_urban/README.md

 ![Example traffic](images/traffic.png)

+As can be seen, some images have been made in the nighttime, being dark and having little color.
+Others are also blurry, having little contrast.

 A subset of 50.000 files reveales a very uneven distribution regarding the number of encounters of specific types, heavily prefering cars and marginalising bikes.

 ![Count of types](images/per_class.PNG)